 The Link between Mental Health and Spirituality

 Spirituality is linked to better mental health, regardless of religion, as found in a study undertaken by University of Missouri researchers.
 In a way, these academics noted, spirituality can function similarly to a personality trait.
 Those who have it feel a greater sense of connection to all sentient things and this helps them view the world in a more positive, meaningful light.
 Of course, this sense of connection is felt deeply between dog lovers and their pets.
 Study after study has shown that dogs provide many people in need (especially those who may be battling depression or anxiety) with the comfort that arises from companionship.
+Just be sure to keep them healthy, so they can be your companions for a long time to come.
 If spirituality is indeed wide enough to embrace any fathomable sense of deep connection, it can also be found in the human-animal bond.

 Nature: Touching the Collective Unconscious